jojoee/leo-profanity/README.md

 ```

 Summary
-- We don't know all methods that can produce bad word
+- We don't know all methods that can produce profanity word
   (e.g. how many different ways can you enter a55 ?)
 - There have a non-algorithm-based approach to achieve it (yet)
 - People will always find a way to connect with each other